 6 Quick Steps to Make a Brush from an Image in Photoshop

-Note: Screenshots are taken from Adobe Photoshop CC 2021 Mac version.
+Note: Screenshots are taken from the Adobe Photoshop CC Mac version.
 Windows and other versions might look slightly different.
-Windows users change shortcut Command to Ctrl and Option to Alt.
+Windows users change the shortcut Command to Ctrl and the Option to Alt.

 Step 1: Open your image in Photoshop.

 Note: According to Adobe, a brush can be up to 2500 pixels by 2500 pixels in size.
 So if your image is larger than this size, you’ll need to resize your image.